Best Firewood To Burn Chart

 The long-term efficiency of any wood burner depends on what type of firewood you choose.
-It can be confusing, but taking time to select what’s best for your needs can save you real effort and money – and can also be highly beneficial for your home, business and burner, whether it be an open fire, stove, chiminea or pizza oven.
+It can be confusing, but taking time to select the best firewood for your needs can save you real effort and money – and can also be highly beneficial for your home, business and burner, whether it be an open fire, stove, chiminea or pizza oven.
 Our best firewood to burn chart will help you select the right logs for your needs.

 1. What is the best firewood to burn?

 All trees take in water, which means that when logs are cut they contain a certain amount of moisture.
 To be able to burn properly, this moisture level need to be less than 20%.
 It can take a long time for the wood to dry out naturally, so kiln drying can be utilised to speed up the process, reducing levels by as much as 80% in just one week.